sillevl/course-software-engineering/the_progress_of_abstraction.md

 The programmer must establish the association between:

-2. the machine model: “solution space”, the place where the problem must be solved
+2. the machine model: “_solution space_”, the place where the problem must be solved
-1. the model of the problem of the problem: “problem space”, the place where the problem exists
+1. the model of the problem of the problem: “_problem space_”, the place where the problem exists

-In this case we are modeling the machine to solve our problems Using programming languages such as assembler, Fortran, Basic or C
+In this case we are modeling the machine to solve our problems.
+Using programming languages such as assembler, Fortran, Basic or C

-The alternative to modeling the machine is to model the problem you are trying to solve This was introduced by languages such as:
+The alternative to modeling the machine is to model the problem you are trying to solve.
+This was introduced by languages such as:

-LISP: All problems are ultimately lists
+* LISP: All problems are ultimately lists
-APL: All problems are algorithmic
+* APL: All problems are algorithmic
-Prolog: All problems are chains of decisions
+* Prolog: All problems are chains of decisions

-A good solution to a particular class of problems Becomes awkward when you step outside the domain
+A good solution to a particular class of problems, but becomes awkward when you step outside the domain.

 The object-oriented approach goes a step farther
 It provides tools to represent the elements in the problem space